-Chanterelle mushrooms have been found to show various biological properties such as antimicrobial activity, insecticidal properties, scavenging of lipid peroxidation, antioxidant activity, pain killer properties, and antiaging and anticancer activities (6).
+Chanterelle mushroom health benefits are due to various biological components such as antimicrobial activity, insecticidal properties, scavenging of lipid peroxidation, antioxidant activity, pain killer properties, and antiaging and anticancer activities (6).

 1. Anti-inflammatory properties

-Golden chanterelle mushroom contains pyrogallol, flavonoids, and polysaccharides which possess significant wound-healing and anti-inflammatory properties which, therefore, helps in repairing epidermal layer, increased collagen production and cure wounds (7, 8).
+One of the Chanterelle mushroom health benefits is it contains pyrogallol, flavonoids, and polysaccharides which possess significant wound-healing and anti-inflammatory properties which, therefore, helps in repairing the epidermal layer, increased collagen production, and cure wounds (7, 8).

 2. Chanterelle mushrooms are rich in vitamins